- About SLMHC

 Dean arrived in Sioux Lookout May 1991, and worked for the General hospital.
 Since then, he has seen numerous changes and advancements in health care in the Sioux Lookout region.
 Dean has held leadership positions within the Sioux Lookout Meno Ya Win Health Centre, including charge nurse, coordinator, manager, Vice President of Corporate Services, Chief Operating Officer, and Executive Vice President.

 Dean has participated on local, regional and provincial health care committees.
 He has worked collaboratively with external partners.
 Dean brings a wealth of knowledge of health services, experience in program planning and development, and a long history of labour relations to the corporate services.

 In 2014, Dean completed the advanced health leadership program at the University of Toronto, Rotman School of Management and completed his Bachelor of Nursing through Athabasca University in November 2017.

-Reporting to the CEO, Dean provides leadership to corporate and health services.
+Dean provides leadership to corporate and health services.
 He has engaged in performance focused service while assisting in the implementation of LEAN methodology.
 His regional networking and strong labour relations experience assists in ongoing development in this role.